Mediation & Arbitration

 Court Appointed Referee in Foreclosure Cases & Guardian Ad Litem

 Various Appointments in New York Supreme & Surrogates Courts

 Highlights of Neutral Work

 - Steve earned membership on the panel of Employment Arbitrators of a well established (since 1926) and distinguished non-profit provider of dispute resolution services (American Arbitration Association).

 - Steve began mediating disputes at the request of the United States Equal Employment Opportunity Commission [“EEOC”] in 1999.
 He received an award from the EEOC in 2007 for being a distinguished mediator.

 - Steve was selected to serve on the first panel of mediators for the mandatory program of the United States District Court for the Western District of New York which began in the Fall of 2012.
-Since that time, and not including mediations done outside the program, he has mediated more than 75 federal court cases.
-More than 50% of these cases were settled which is significant given that it occurs typically at a very early stage in the litigation.
+Since that time, and not including mediations done outside the program, he has mediated close to 200 federal court cases.
+A significant percentage of these cases were settled which is unusual given that it occurs typically at a very early stage in the litigation.
 Steve received the Robert H. Jackson Special Achievement Award from the Court in 2017 for his service as a mediator.

 - In his capacity as a Special Master in class action lawsuits (wage/hour and consumer cases), Steve decided factual disputes and made recommendations about the propriety of proposed settlements and attorney fee applications.
 He also presided at a hearing to determine whether the proposed settlement of a class action was fair.